explorerhq/sql-explorer/README.rst

 ``python manage.py syncdb``

-Browse to https://yoursite/explorer/ and get exploring!
+You can now browse to https://yoursite/explorer/ and get exploring!
+However note it is highly recommended that you also configure Explorer to use a read-only database connection via the EXPLORER_CONNECTION_NAME setting.

 Using South Migrations